enr/xite/src/xite/markdown/faq.md

 How can I use Maven reports in my Xite site?
 --------------------------------------------

-Add to resources configuration every maven site target directory and ensure to execute mvn site before the xite command
+Add to resources configuration every Maven site target directory and ensure to execute mvn site before the xite command